Samsung Galaxy S22 Ultra vs Google Pixel 8a

 Who should buy each?

-Choose the Samsung Galaxy S22 Ultra if: you want a top-tier camera for stunning photos, need a long-lasting battery for all-day use, or love integrated features like the S Pen.
+Choose the Samsung Galaxy S22 Ultra if: you want the best camera for photography, appreciate a larger display for media consumption, or need the integrated S Pen for productivity.
 (6.8" display, 5000 mAh battery)

-Choose the Google Pixel 8a if: you prefer a compact phone that's easy to handle, value long-term software support, or want a budget-friendly option without sacrificing performance.
+Choose the Google Pixel 8a if: you want to save money, need a lightweight phone for everyday use, or value long-term software support.
 (6.1" display, 4492 mAh battery)

 Conclusion